RodrigoMato00/A-frame_physics/README.md

 In this example I include objects that are intectuated and affected by physics.
 In order to test it, it is necessary to use Oculus.
 ## Physics activated:

--Gravity
+- Gravity
--Colitions
+- Colitions

-Adding basic physics to a scene using the physics system component.
+- Adding basic physics to a scene using the physics system component.

 ## Oculus controls: